betsys-com/interview-tasks/angular/task-users-list.md

 # Users List

-Your goal is to create a list of products using the latest versions of Angular and NgRx.
+Your goal is to create a table with users using the latest versions of Angular and NgRx.
 Your code should be validated by writing the unit tests.
 You can use any of the testing frameworks.

 <img src="../assets/angular-task-users-list.png" alt="Angular task - Users list">